Sunday, October 10, 2021

 In traditional Buddhist conceptualizations of sounding aesthetic expressions, music for entertainment was thus clearly separated from music for religious purposes–i.e. chanting.
 This, however, did not mean that religious chanting was unregulated.
 Even this form of music was relegated to its appropriate contexts.
 It was not automatically accepted just because it used a religious text; the recitation of the prātimokṣa rules was, for example, not permitted to be recited in a melodious intonation (歌音 geyin).

-An important part of the distinction of the monastics' conduct from that of the laity was that monastics were to refrain from sense pleasures.
+An important distinction between the monastics' conduct and the laities' was that monastics were to refrain from sense pleasures.
 In the Pāli Vinaya, one case story describes a group of nuns attending an arts festival.
 Upon arriving, they receive criticism from a lay audience member asking: "How can nuns come to see dancing (naccam), and singing (gītam), and music (vāditam), like women householders who enjoy pleasures of the senses?"
-(Liu, 2018) The mahāmuni heard of cases such as these, with the direct result being a ban on instrumental music (伎樂 jiyue) and song (歌 ge) (Liu, 2018).
+(Liu 2018) The mahāmuni heard of cases such as these, with the direct result being a ban on instrumental music (伎樂 jiyue) and song (歌 ge) (Liu 2018).
 Similar case stories appear in the Chinese translations of the Sarvāstivāda, Dharmaguptaka, and Mahāsāṃghika-Vinayas.
 Followers of the Buddhist path are supposed to work towards becoming free from attachment to sense pleasures and entertainment; being seen playing or listening to music drew harsh criticism and disappointment from the laity that supported them.

 If the first reason for banning music was to maintain social boundaries and distinction between monastics and laypeople, the second reason was related to the actual distractions that aesthetic practices such as music and poetry could cause to monastics who were trying to achieve awakening.